Westmead Feelings Program 1: Facilitator Certification Course

 - How to introduce parents and teachers to their role as emotion coaches, and encouraging communication.

-- Conveying the emotional and social strengths and challenges for children with ASD and mild ID.
+- Conveying the emotional and social strengths and challenges for autistic children with mild ID.

-Unit 3: Teaching ‘WFP 1 Module 2: Problem solving and perspective taking’ to children, parents and teachers
+Unit 3: Teaching ‘Westmead Feelings Program 1 Module 2: Problem solving and perspective taking’ to children, parents and teachers

 - How to develop children’s abilities to solve problems.